 The holiday budget tracker method I suggest using is the same concept as with tracking your weekly “grocery” and “other” budgets, so it won't be anything new (hooray!).
 Here's how it works…

 SET INDIVIDUAL BUDGETS

-PRINT THE HOLIDAY BUDGET TRACKER PRINTABLE
+PRINT OUR HOLIDAY BUDGET TRACKER PRINTABLE

 Now that you have your budgets figured out, print out the holiday budget tracker printable on a blank white standard-sized legal envelope.
 Stick the envelope in your printer as it instructs you to do, adjust the size as needed, and voila!
-A perfectly crisp, cute, and organized little envelope for you to keep in your wallet this season.
+A perfectly crisp, cute, and organized little envelope for you to keep in your wallet or purse this season.

 Print as many as you need to fit all of your budgets.
-Make sure that you always keep them with you, whether you’re out “Christmas shopping” or not… You never know when you’ll stumble across a gift for someone that you hadn’t planned on buying.
-You always want to make sure that you know exactly how much is left in each budget!
+Make sure you always keep them with you, whether you’re out “Christmas shopping” or not… You never know when you’ll stumble across a gift for someone that you hadn’t planned on buying.
+You always want to make sure you know exactly how much is left in each budget!